gallexi/darray/README.md

 ## Library Goals
 ### Halt propagation of bad boilerplate ლ(ಠ益ಠლ)
-Every C programmer has at some point in their career written this snippet of code:
+Every C programmer has written this snippet of code at some point in their career:
 ```C
 size_t curr_len = 10;
 int* arr = malloc(curr_len*sizeof(int));